peymanrasouli/CARE/README.md

-# CARE
+# MOCF

 This repository contains the implementation source code of the following paper:

-CARE: Causality-preserved Actionable Recourse based on Sound Counterfactual Explanations
+Feasible Actionable Recourse through Sound Multi-objective Counter-factual Explanations

 # Setup
 1- Install the following package that contains GCC/g++ compilers and libraries: